starius/ScPrime/modules/README.md

 **Key Files**
 -[publink.go](./publink.go)

-The publink is a format for linking to data sectors stored on the Sia network.
+The publink is a format for linking to data sectors stored on the ScPrime network.
 In addition to pointing to a data sector, the publink contains a lossy offset an length that point to a data segment within the sector, allowing multiple small files to be packed into a single sector.